Rafid13iit/8-PuzzleSolver_AI_Project-0/README.md

 # 8-Puzzle Solver

-This project solves the 8-puzzle game using three search algorithms: BFS, DFS, and IDS.
+This project solves the 8-puzzle game using four search algorithms: BFS, DFS, IDS and Heuristic Search (A*).
 It uses a Tkinter-based GUI to visualize the solution process.

 ## How to Run